rogvold/PhilipsHue/README.md

 # PhilipsHue

-Control Philips Huebulps with this script
+Control Philips Hue bulps with this script

 ##Installation
 run